cardpay/magento-plugin/README.md

  * Test environment:
     * Set to **Yes** for Sandbox environment (for test purposes)
     * Set to **No** for Production environment
- * **Payment title** - Fill in the name of the payment method, will be presented for the customer in checkout
+ * **Payment title** - fill in the name of the payment method, which will be presented for the customer in checkout
- * **Checkout position** - This setting value is the position of the payment method for the customer in checkout
+ * **Checkout position** - this setting value is the position of the payment method for the customer in checkout

 That's it!
 The selected payment methods are successfully enabled in the checkout.